strewm/Crash-Pad/README.md

 Crash Pad is an online marketplace for indoor and outdoor stays, targeted towards members of the outdoor climbing community.
 It is inspired by [Hipcamp](https://www.hipcamp.com/en-US).

-Try listing or booking a site at my live site: [Crash Pad](https://crash-pad-stays.herokuapp.com/).
+Try listing or booking a campsite at my live site: [Crash Pad](https://crash-pad-stays.herokuapp.com/).

 ## Features